 How to do it:

-– Draw ovals on 10 pieces of colored paper.
+– Draw ovals on ten pieces of colored paper.

 – Write a number at the top of the egg shapes and the ‘next’ number at the bottom (you will use numbers 1 to 10).

-– Cut out the eggs so that they look cracked as if they are coming out of the egg.
-Try drawing them differently to make it more difficult to match their shape to the appropriate color.
+– Cut out the eggs to look cracked as if they are coming from the egg.
+Try drawing them differently to make it more challenging to match their shape to the appropriate color.

-– Turn the eggs face down and draw different shapes on them (the same shape will be drawn on both the top and bottom of the eggs).
+– Turn the eggs face down and draw different shapes on them (the exact condition will be marked on both the top and bottom of the eggs).

 – Pick the top of an egg and discuss “which number follows” the one written there.
 Help the child make the right choices to match the right colors and shapes, just like in a jigsaw puzzle.